aksfactor14/State-Space-Models-Mamba/README.md

 <img width="663" height="138" alt="image" src="https://github.com/user-attachments/assets/1a38c67d-614a-4d37-b54c-b2a45c70402a" />

-This crosses the slow HBM-SRAM boundary multiple times, and materializes the full (B,L,D,N) state tensor in HBM each time.
-That tensor is N times larger than the input/output tensors.
-This is where the slowness comes from.
+Every time you want to run a computation, you first load data from HBM into SRAM, run the math, then write results back to HBM.
+The math(matrix operations) itself is fast.
+The loading and writing is slow.
+The selective scan is IO-bound because it spends most of its time moving data between HBM and SRAM.
+The bottleneck is how many times we read and write the large intermediate state tensor.
+This is the exact same problem FlashAttention solved for Transformers.
+Mamba applies the same philosophy to SSMs.

-This architecture is often referred to as a selective SSM or S6 model since it is an S4 model computed with the selective scan algorithm.
+This architecture is referred to as a selective SSM or S6 model since it is an S4 model computed with the selective scan algorithm.

 Mamba eliminates this with three techniques:

 1) **Kernel Fusion**
-   The idea: instead of running discretization, scan, and multiplication with C as three separate GPU operations (each requiring HBM reads and writes), fuse them into a single CUDA kernel.
+   The idea: instead of running discretization, scan, and multiplication with C as three separate GPU operations (each requiring HBM reads and writes), fuse them into a single CUDA kernel ("kernel" — a small program that runs on the GPU).

-  Normally, each GPU operation is a separate "kernel" — a small program that runs on the GPU.
-Each kernel starts by loading its inputs from HBM and ends by writing its outputs back to HBM.
-The next operation immediately needs those outputs so it goes to HBM first, and then loads them again.

   Kernel fusion merges these separate operations into one.
 The fused kernel:

   1) Loads Δ, A, B, C once from HBM into SRAM.